||Frequently Asked Questions

 to remove your clothing.
 Energy work is done clothed, so wear something

 comfortable and non-binding.
-Bring
+For Pilates, bring

 Do I have to

 |That is your option, however, keep

 in mind our staff is trained to appropriately drape you for privacy.

 |How will I be covered?